ErikVeland/entain/DOCUMENTATION.md

 ## Game Simulation

 ### Betting Engine (src/game/bettingSimulator.ts)
-Core betting engine that handles all betting logic.
+Core betting engine that handles all betting logic with required parameters for all betting methods.

 **Features**:
 - Support for WIN, PLACE, EACH_WAY, MULTI, QUINELLA, TRIFECTA, and FIRST_FOUR bet types